The No BS Guide to Strength After 40: Stupid TikTok Trends and Why Your Results Suck

 Deload to Reload

+Cumulative fatigue builds up over weeks of pushing progressive overload.
 To reset the ledger, you must implement a deload week every 4–8 weeks.
 This isn’t a week off; it’s a planned reduction where you cut your sets by roughly 40–50% and lower the intensity.
-This allows your central nervous system (CNS) and joints to catch up to the work your muscles have been doing.

-- The Target: Aim for 7–9 hours of quality sleep nightly to maximize anabolic hormone release.
+• The Target: Aim for 7–9 hours of quality sleep nightly.

-- Stress Management: Sufficient sleep lowers cortisol, which can break down muscle tissue and promote fat storage if elevated chronically.
+• Stress Management: Sufficient sleep lowers cortisol, a stress hormone that can break down muscle tissue and promote fat storage.

 Your 24-Hour Action Plan

-- Set Your Nutrition Floor: Target 1 gram of protein per pound of desired body weight.
+3. Hit Your Protein Floor: Target 1g per pound of your desired body weight.

-If you’re ready to stop guessing and start running a predictable system, download the 40+ Blueprint here and get the exact math I use to get it done.
+If you’re ready to stop guessing and start running a predictable system, download the 40+ Blueprint here.